WebDevStudios/css-coding-standards/sass-ports-todo.md

       * [x] convention-explanation: Please use hyphenated lowercase for function names.
 Also, you may use a leading underscore if you prefer.
   + [=]   mixin-name-format: `true`
       * [x] convention-explanation: Please use hyphenated lowercase for mixin names.
 Also, you may use a leading underscore if you prefer.
-  + [*]   placeholder-name-format: `true`
+  + [=]   placeholder-name-format: `true`
-      * [ ] convention-explanation: Please use hyphenated lowercase for placeholder names.
+      * [x] convention-explanation: Please use hyphenated lowercase for placeholder names.
 Also, you may use a leading underscore if you prefer.
   + [ ]   variable-name-format: `true`
       * [ ] allow-leading-underscore: `false`
       * [ ] convention-explanation: Please use hyphenated lowercase for variable names.
 No leading underscore is allowed.